 A fun, exploratory, and engaging class in which violin students have the opportunity to familiarize themselves with the viola.

-“My favorite job was touring the Broadway production of Miss Saigon.
+“My favorite job was probably being on the national tour of a Broadway production.
 I got to work with so many talented people!
 That year on tour reminded me not only of the joy of music in my life, but also the importance of bringing music to the lives of others.
 We also volunteered at local food pantries and elementary schools as we travelled.”

 — Tyler James